 After the fall, humans are born with a sinful nature (Psalms 51:5).
 In addition, they commit sins that separate them from God (Isaiah 59:2).
 Sin is a violation of God’s moral law (1 John 3:4), and it has both temporal and eternal consequences.

-God instituted, then, the ordinance of sacrifices where an innocent lamb was offered as a symbol that Jesus, the Lamb of God, would one day come as the ultimate sacrifice for sin.
+In the Old Testament, God instituted, the ordinance of sacrifices where an innocent lamb was offered as a symbol that the Messiah, the Lamb of God, would one day come as the ultimate sacrifice for sin.
 The prophecies about the Messiah predicted that He would be killed, led as a lamb to the slaughter (Isaiah 53:7).

-When Jesus came, John the Baptist said of Him: “Behold!
+At the appointed time, the Son of God came to earth.
+John the Baptist said of Him: “Behold!
 The Lamb of God who takes away the sin of the world!”
 (John 1:29).
 Jesus became the ultimate sacrifice.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
-Jesus paid the penalty for humanity’s sin so that we could have a second chance.
+Jesus paid the penalty for humanity’s sins so that all people could have a second chance.
 There is no greater love than this that someone may die for the ones whom he loves (John 15:13).

-Now, Jesus serves as our advocate in heaven (1 John 2:1).
-When we sin and ask for forgiveness in His name, He covers our sins by His blood (Hebrews 4:14-16) and transforms us by His grace.
-“If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
+Everyone that accept Christ as a personal Savior for his own sins by faith and walk in His path, will have eternal life (John 1:12).
+Jesus serves as our advocate in the heavenly temple (1 John 2:1).
+When we sin and ask for forgiveness in His name, He covers our sins by His blood (Hebrews 4:14-16) and gives us the power to overcome sin through His grace.
+For He promised, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).